-Patients w/ abnormal Pap smear are referred for colonoscopy to screen for presence of cervical cancer.
+Patients with abnormal Pap smear are referred for colposcopy to screen for presence of cervical cancer.

-Colposcopic exam should include inspection of the transformation zone, definition of the extent of the lesion & biopsy of the most abnormal area for tissue diagnosis.
+Colposcopic exam should include inspection of the transformation zone, definition of the extent of the lesion and biopsy of the most abnormal area for tissue diagnosis.

 The earliest stages of cervical carcinoma are generally asymptomatic.

-Watery vaginal discharge & postcoital bleeding or intermittent spotting may be present & are usually unrecognized by the patient.
+Watery vaginal discharge, postcoital or postmenopausal bleeding, intermittent spotting, or abdominal pain may be present and is usually unrecognized by the patient.